EtiennePASSOT/SQA-FinalAssignement/README.md

 >Time : 20 min

 ---
+### Test Driven

+Unfortunately, I didn't understand the "test driven" translation in French before developing the project.
+So I will explain the interest of this process but I won't have an example.

+The principle of test-driven is to write the unit tests before developing the feature.
+This process allows to have a different approach in the realization of a feature and to meet all the needs that the feature must complete.
+The resulting software is both designed to meet the need accurately and to do so with minimal complexity.
+The result is software that is better designed, better tested and more reliable, in other words, of better quality.

+---
 ### Test Coverage

 Test coverage are made with PHPunit and can be launched like this (after install all packages)